paulgarrettphd/PECAN/docs/Resources_Awards.md

 Applicants will make a specific request for funding to support a research-related purpose that is not covered by existing staff entitlements (e.g., to support research-related travel, help organise a Conference, attend a Conference or professional development activity, purchase equipment, research assistance or publication costs).
 The award would have to be expended in full by 30 Nov.

-Applicants will submit a short (two pages maximum) application that 1) documents their eligibility for the award (including description of their career interruption if their PhD was granted in 2013-4); 2) outlines the proposed request and how the award will be spent on it; and 3) provides a short justification of the request in terms of its expected career benefit.
+Applicants will submit a short (two pages maximum) application that 1) documents their eligibility for the award (including description of their career interruption if appropriate); 2) outlines the proposed request and how the award will be spent on it; and 3) provides a short justification of the request in terms of its expected career benefit.

 ### Early Career Publication Awards